vedang-patil-23/DeltaFrame-Pro/README.md

 ## Why DeltaFrame Pro?

 So, why a "Pro" version?
-Honestly, the original [DeltaFrame](https://github.com/vedang-patil-23/DeltaFrame) was a mess, but it taught me a ton.
+Honestly, the original [DeltaFrame](https://github.com/vedang-patil-23/DeltaFrame) was a mess in UI, but it taught me a ton.
 This new repo is my attempt to do things a little better: more modular code, a UI that doesn’t make my eyes bleed, and features that actually work.
 I’m still learning as I go, and this project is my way of keeping myself honest (and maybe helping someone else who’s on the same journey).

 ---